tsantospan/DASNN/README.md

 - computing the gradients and taking a step.
 - printing the step.

-Each 1/5 of epoch, we do an evaluation round : we plot and save the loss curves (in training and validation data), and if asked, the learning rate is updated if the validation is not bettering.
+Each 1/5 of epoch, we do an evaluation round : we plot and save the loss curves (in training and validation data), and if asked, the learning rate is updated if the validation is not improving.
+We also save a plot of predicted vs true labels for a batch of validation data.

 At each epoch, if asked, the model is saved.